vbafna/BafnaLab.github.io/_pages/home.md

 permalink: /
 ---

 We are a small but vibrant research group in the [Jacobs school of engineering](https://jacobsschool.ucsd.edu/) at UCSD.
-We are part of the Center for Precision Genomics located in the [Franklin Antonio Hall](https://fah.ucsd.edu).
-Our research focus is on genomics.
-Specifically, we look at complex structural variation in tumor and normal genomes, and analyze lightly sampled genomes from the environment.
+We are colocated with wonderful collaborators from the Center for Precision Genomics located in the [Franklin Antonio Hall](https://fah.ucsd.edu).
+Our group studies genomic variation.
+In recent years, we have looked at extrachromsomal DNA and other complex structural variation in the tumor genome, at variable number tandem repeats, and analyzed lightly sampled genome skims from the environment.
+See [Research](research) and [Publications](publications).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >